-Homeopathic medicines can relieve the pain and stop recurrence of the callosities and corn as well.
+Homeopathic medicines can relieve the pain and stop the recurrence of callosities and corn as well.
 Painful callosities that cannot be scrubbed by pumice stones respond well to homeopathic medications taken internally.

 1) Antim Crud:

 Antim crud is very effective in treating hard, horny and sensitive corns and callosities which are extremely painful.
 There is intense pain in the soles of feet and it makes walking difficult.
 The slightest pressure will produce a callosity, or a sore place.
-There is unusual tendency of thickening of the skin on the soles of the feet.
+There is an unusual tendency of thickening of the skin on the soles of the feet.
 The skin may start to chap, thicken, and become rough and cracked.
-There is callous formation under the nail of the great toe.
-It is effective for warts grow upon the hands.
-There is associated complaint of indigestion with lot of food allergies.
-Person feels hungry all the time with thick white coating on the tongue.
+There is a callous formation under the nail of the great toe.
+It is effective for warts to grow on the hands.
+There is an associated complaint of indigestion with lot of food allergies.
+Person feels hungry all the time with a thick white coating on the tongue.
 Antim crud patient show tendency to grow fat.